Category: Competitive Intelligence (Page 1 of 2)

 Step 2: Add PredictLeads to Clay

-Now that you have your API credentials, it’s time to integrate PredictLeads with Clay.
+Now that you have your API credentials, it’s time for the integration between Clay and PredictLeads to enhance your data handling.

 1. Open Clay and head to Settings > Connections.